QR-bill as a payment method in Swiss online shops: How it works

 Dimension

-Classic invoice by mail
+Classic invoice per post

-QR invoice in checkout
+QR-Invoice in checkout

 Invoice creation

-Manually or via ERP
+Manual or via ERP

-Automatically by PSP/shop system
+Automatic by PSP/shop system

 Dispatch

-Postal mail or PDF by email
+Letter mail or PDF by email

-Digital in the checkout process
+Digital in the booking process

-Manual (checking bank statement)
+Manual (check bank statement)

 Automatic via CAMT.054